zeptofs/api-documentation/source/index.html.md

 Looking for more?
 Our docs are open sourced! [https://github.com/splitpayments/api-documentation](https://github.com/splitpayments/api-documentation)

-<h1 id="Split-API-Agreements">Agreements</h1>
+<h1 id="Zepto-API-Agreements">Agreements</h1>

 An Agreement is an arrangement between two parties that allows them to agree on terms for which future Payment Requests will be auto-approved.

-Split Agreements are managed on a per Contact basis and are unidirectional.
+Zepto Agreements are managed on a per Contact basis and are unidirectional.
 In other words, if both parties wish for auto-approved Payment Requests, they must each propose an Agreement to the other.

 If a Payment Request is sent for an amount that exceeds the terms of the agreement, it will need to be manually approved by the recipient.
 Please refer to the [What is an Agreement](http://help.split.cash/articles/3094575-what-is-an-agreement) article in our knowledge base for an overview.